 Wednesday08:30 – 11:10 and 15:00 – 17:40

 Thursday08:30 – 11:10 and 15:00 – 19:10

 We aim to offer routine appointments within two working days.
 If you have an urgent problem that requires immediate attention, a doctor can see you the same day providing you ring the surgery before 10:30am; you will then be offered an appointment time to be seen by the duty doctor.
-THIS IS STRICTLY FOR URGENT/ON THE DAY PROBLEMS ONLY.
 We will try to see you at your appointed time but there may be times when a wait will be necessary depending on demand.
-Please note the GP surgery does not start until 09:30am on the last Thursday of the month.
+Please note the GP surgery does not start until 09:30am on the last Tuesday or Thursday of the month.
 For information about how to make the most of your appointment with the GP, please click here

 The practice uses an electronic display board to call you for your appointment, and if you have trouble reading the display, or hearing the bell indicating an appointment has been called, please let the reception staff know, and you will be called by an alternative means.
 Please be sure to check into reception, preferably at the Automated Arrivals Console, when you arrive for an appointment.
 Apart from letting us know who is in the building in the event of an emergency, it also ensures that your doctor knows you have arrived and are ready to be seen.